larsrh/website/topics/crdt/06-time.md

 This is the data that is exchanged between nodes.
 For a 2P-Set, that would be two sets (or a map, according to the generic representation).

-_Convergence_ now means that if Alice and Bob keep sending each other updates, and these updates will be delivered at some point, that they end up at the same state.
+_Convergence_ now means that if Alice and Bob keep sending each other updates, and these updates will be delivered at some point, they end up at the same state.
 It may take a while, but it only takes finitely many carrier pigeons to converge.

 If you're happy with what you've read so far and are not overly interested in abstract symbols, then you can call it a day; there's not much more happening in this episode.